Rajkumar-24/Data_Job_market_EDA_python_project/README.md

 ```

 #### Results
-Here's the breakdown of the highest-paid & most in-demand skills for data analysts in the US:
+Here's the breakdown of the highest-paid & most in-demand skills for data analysts in the India:

 ![Highest_Paid_and_Most_In_Demand_Skills_for_Data_Analysts_in_India](https://github.com/user-attachments/assets/4f991d71-d7e4-417f-9517-ddae0c74eb49)

-*Two separate bar graphs visualizing the highest paid skills and most in-demand skills for data analysts in the US.*
+*Two separate bar graphs visualizing the highest paid skills and most in-demand skills for data analysts in the India.*

 #### Insights: